hep-mirrors/hepmc3/README.md

 To specify the desired versions of Python to build the HepMC3 modules, pass the `HEPMC3_PYTHON_VERSIONS` option to `cmake`, e.g.
 ```
-cmake ... -DHEPMC3_PYTHON_VERSIONS=2,3.1,3.2
+cmake ... -DHEPMC3_PYTHON_VERSIONS=3.6,3.12
 ```
-will build Python modules for versions Python 2.x (any Python of version 2), Python 3.1 and Python 3.2.
+will build Python modules for versions  Python 3.6 and Python 3.12.
-By default CMake will attempt to build the Python modules for both Python versions 2 and 3.
+By default CMake will attempt to build the Python modules for Python version 3.

 10b